rhit-Anar/ESP-IDF-Setup-Guide/README.md

 </p>

 > [!TIP]
-> If you have trouble running the idf.py command, make sure you have connceted to the ESP-IDF to your terminal.
-Run the export command line look for **When you open a new terminal** .
+> [^1]: If you have trouble running the idf.py command, make sure you have connceted to the ESP-IDF to your terminal.
 > [!NOTE]
 > AT THIS POINT YOU HAVE CONNECETED TO IDF TOOL AND READY TO COMPILE and RUN YOUR CODE.
 NEXT NAVIGATE TO YOUR MAIN CODE SOURCE FILE.